Top task management apps

 Price tier: Free / Paid plans from $7/user/month

-ClickUp consolidates tasks, docs, goals, dashboards, and time tracking in one platform.
-The high degree of customization supports everything from sprint planning to OKRs, though that flexibility introduces a steeper onboarding curve.
-A practical option for teams that need more than a basic task list but aren't ready for enterprise tooling like Jira.
+ClickUp puts tasks, docs, goals, dashboards, and time tracking under one roof.
+The deep customization handles everything from sprint planning to OKRs, but that same flexibility makes onboarding slower.
+It suits teams that have outgrown a basic task list but aren't ready for enterprise tooling like Jira.

 Trello